Former Rosie Mendez aide Carlina Rivera in Madison Square Park (Photo courtesy of Carlina Rivera)

 Posted in Politics

-- Tagged affordable housing, City Council, community board 3, Council Member Rosie Mendez, district 2, East Village, GOLES, Lower East Side, Raphael Toledano, SBJSA, Steve Croman
+- Tagged Affordable housing, Carlina Rivera, City Council, City Council District 2, community board 3, Council Member Rosie Mendez, East Village, GOLES, Lower East Side, Raphael Toledano, SBJSA, Steve Croman

 Jennifer Kops (pictured in 2013 at a Peter Stuyvesant Little League Parade) (Photo by Sabina Mollot)